iWinston/typeorm-plus/README.md

 * check query builder query to function support
 * versioning?
 * check relations without inverse sides
-* flush?
-* do we need unit of work?
-It can start on some time, and finish after flushing
 * check group by functionality
 * send entity changeset in update event
 * create a gulp task for schema update